PPP and PPTP guide - Point to Point tunneling Protocol

 Further Reading

-Wikipedia's guide to PPTP (Point to Point Tunneling Protocol)
+Wikipedia's guide to PPTP (Point to Point Tunnelling Protocol)